JudeYu99/academic-website/content/home/accomplishments.md

     * The Second Prize in the First “Zhaoyin” Cup Financial Mathematical Modeling Competition
     * The Third Prize for Band C in 2021 National English Competition for College Students
     * National Scholarship
+    * Comprehensive Scholarship
+    * The Special Scholarship for Innovation and Entrepreneurship
+    * The Special Prize Scholarship for Academic Excellence

 - certificate_url:
   date_end: "2020-12-31"